Updated: February 2026 • 8 min read

 Investment Options: Choose from 3,000+ stocks and ETFs or use pre-built portfolios

 Why it works: Stash splits the difference between full automation and DIY investing.
 You can let the app handle everything through Smart Portfolios, or hand-pick specific companies you believe in.
-The educational content helps new investors understand what they're buying instead of blindly trusting an algorithm.
+The educational content helps new investors understand what they own instead of blindly trusting an algorithm.

 Watch out for: More choices mean more decisions.
 If you're prone to analysis paralysis or emotional trading, Stash's flexibility can backfire.
 Stick to automated portfolios if you tend to overthink investment moves.